abutheone/Adam-Riezqie/Cryptography-Class/Assessments/2-Lab-Works/Lab-Work-1/readme.md

 ##### FTP:

-For do brute force attack, I use Hydra:
+For do brute force attack on FTP and TELNET , I used Hydra:
    ```
       hydra -L potential-username.txt -P password.txt ftp://[target-ip]
    ```